10Electra/Borghesi-Horizontal-Laser-Positioning/README.md

 - Edit the following variables to fit the current data
   - `filePath`
   - `fileName`
-  - `left_foil_bound`, the location of the left edge of the foil (in data rows) on the x-axis
-  - `right_foil_bound`, the location of the right edge of the foil (in data rows) on the x-axis
+  - `reference_bounds`, the *x* locations (in data rows) of the inner left and right edges of the L-shaped foil mount
   - `approx_beam_width_um`

-In the __Finding the least warped section of the foil__ section (around line 65), you can replace the _warp indicator_ `r(i+k)` with another of your choice.
-The _warp indicator_ array that is indexed here is calculated earlier in the script (around line 46).

-The `filePath` depends on where you store the repository locally.
-The `left_foil_bound` and `right_foil_bound` have to be calculated and entered manually as the ends of the foil are sometimes vague or subjective.
+The `filePath` should not depend on where you store the repository - it should be a local path, e.g. `'Characterisation Data\Array3\'`.
+The `reference_bounds` have to be found and entered manually as these positions change between scans and can be subjective.
+It is recommended to run `main.m` with arbitrary `reference_bounds` values and use the 3D plot to determine them before restarting the script.

+The image below shows the naming convention used for filenames in the ___Array Target Characterisation.xlsx___ spreadsheet.

 <figure>
 <img